zheland/typed-index-collections/README.md

 ## Feature Flags

-- `alloc` (enabled by default): Enables types and functions which require memory allocation.
+- `alloc` (implied by `std`, enabled by default): Enables types and functions which require memory allocation.
 - `std` (enabled by default): Enables all [`std`] features such as memory allocations, [`std::error::Error`] trait and [`std::panic::UnwindSafe`] trait implementations.